microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

 1. Wait for the release to complete.
 Then navigate to the Web App and select the **URL** from the overview blade.
 Add **/myshuttledev** context to the URL.
 For instance -  [http://myshuttle1.azurewebsites.net/myshuttledev](http://myshuttle1.azurewebsites.net/myshuttledev){:target="_blank"}

-1. Select **Login** and try logging in to the site with anyone of the following credentials.
+1. Select **Login** and try logging in to the site with any one of the following credentials.

    |Username|Password|
    |--|--|